-The ERA is seeking to address three issues it identified with the Market Rules that have arisen following the transfer of the Compliance function from the Independent Market Operator (IMO) to the ERA.
+The ERA's Rule Change Proposal is seeking to address three issues that it identified with the Market Rules following the transfer of the Compliance function from the Independent Market Operator (IMO) to the ERA, which are:

-• Provision of information for compliance monitoring from AEMO to the ERA
+Provision of information for compliance monitoring from AEMO to the ERA

-Currently, the Market Rules do not expressly require AEMO to provide the ERA with any data or information that the ERA needs for its compliance monitoring function under the Market Rules.1 The ERA's proposed changes to clauses 2.13.3A, 2.13.9A and 2.13.9B are to require AEMO to provide data and information that the ERA requires for its compliance monitoring function.
+Currently, the Market Rules do not expressly require AEMO to provide the ERA with any data or information that the ERA needs for its compliance monitoring function under the Market Rules.
+The ERA proposes to change clauses 2.13.3A, 2.13.9A and 2.13.9B to require AEMO to provide data and information to the ERA that the ERA requires to fulfil its compliance monitoring function.

-• Restriction on the use of information ERA obtains from AEMO under section 2.16 of the Market Rules
+Restriction on the use of information that the ERA obtains from AEMO under section 2.16 of the Market Rules

-Clause 2.16.14 of the Market Rules currently specifies that the ERA can only use information collected under section 2.16 of the Market Rules for the purposes of carrying out its functions under section 2.16.
-The ERA is seeking to remove this restriction by amending clause 2.16.14 to make it explicit that any information collected under section 2.16 can be used by the ERA for the performance of any of its functions under the Market Rules.
-In the Rule Change Proposal the ERA stated that this amendment is being sought due to the risk that a legal argument could be made that the ERA has used information collected under section 2.16 of the Market Rules for another purpose.
+Clause 2.16.14 currently specifies that the ERA can only use information collected under section 2.16 of the Market Rules for the purposes of carrying out the ERA's functions under section 2.16.
+The ERA is seeking to remove this restriction by amending clause 2.16.14 to make it explicit that any information collected under section 2.16 can be used by the ERA for the performance of any of its designated functions under the Market Rules.
+The ERA seeks this amendment because a legal argument could be made that the ERA has used information collected under section 2.16 of the Market Rules for another purpose, which contravenes the current clause 2.16.14 restriction.